shawntabrizi/awesome-polkadot/playbook.md

 ## Where is Polkadot leading?

-- 50+ active rollups live on Polkadot driving 13M transactions across 300K active accounts per month on average.[^41]
+- 50+ active rollups live on Polkadot driving 32M transactions across 200K active accounts per month.[^41]
 - Among the highest Nakamoto coefficients in the blockchain ecosystem.[^42]
-- 2nd largest developer community after Ethereum.[^43]
+- One of the largest developer community after Ethereum.[^43]
 - Blazing fast execution speeds compared to other blockchain VMs.[^44]
-- One of the largest functioning DAOs, managing the functionality of the network and tens of millions of dollars in assets for development.[^45]
+- One of the largest functioning DAOs, managing the functionality of the network and $150M dollars in assets for development.[^45]

 ## How Polkadot is better than...